priyaranjan12345/organ_donation/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+User can login using phone number and google account

+for phone auth you need to generate and add sha256 to firebae inside android folder of flutter project open cmd and type ./gradlew SigninReport to generate sha256 and sha1